meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/user-guide/run-time-errors.rst

 attention and reconsider its size. :ref:`mdrun <gmx mdrun>` prints a breakdown of how it computed this minimum size in the :ref:`log` file, so you can perhaps find a cause there.

-If you didn't think you were running a parallel calculation, be aware that from 4.5, |Gromacs|
+If you didn't think you were running a parallel calculation, be aware that |Gromacs|
 uses thread-based parallelism by default.
 To prevent this, give :ref:`mdrun <gmx mdrun>` the ``-ntmpi 1`` command line option.
 Otherwise, you might be using an MPI-enabled |Gromacs| and not be aware of the fact.